UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ---
-title: How to use My Calls to raise and monitor support tickets | UKCloud Ltd
+title: How to use My Calls to raise and monitor support tickets
 description: Provides an overview of the functionality provided by My Calls
 services: portal
-author: Sue Highmoor
+author: shighmoor
-reviewer: Darren Broderick
+reviewer: shighmoor
-lastreviewed: 01/04/2021
+lastreviewed: 28/04/2022

 toc_rootlink: How To
 toc_sub1: